1 | What is this policy?

 - When you use our website or a third party website to make a donation

 - When you use our website or a third party website to sign up for a mailing list, complete a survey, enter a competition, or book tickets/attendance for an event

 - When you call us by phone to make a donation, enquire about forthcoming projects, or take part in one of our projects

 - When you contact us by post, such as when you submit a Gift Aid form, return a donation form, return a contact form, or return a sign up form to take part in one of our projects

 Where we are working with children individually or over a sustained period of time, for example on one of our schools projects, we may need to collect additional information from the school or from a parent/guardian including, but not limited to: medical details, educational attainment, details of any learning difficulties, special access requirements.
-This information will be used by our staff and freelancers employed on the specific project, in order to plan and deliver the best artistic and educational experiences for participants, and to keep participants safe throughout their experience with Hand Of.
+This information will be used by our staff and freelancers employed on the specific project, in order to plan and deliver the best artistic and educational experiences for participants, and to keep participants safe throughout their time with Hand Of.
 This information may be passed to emergency services for use should any emergency situation arise.

 Where we need to collect this information in respect of children, we will always ask schools to ensure they have consent from parents or guardians to provide the information and consent to its use for the purposes described.
 It may be necessary to share this information with some of our partner organisations who participate in project delivery, but that will not be done without your knowledge or permission.